"It's only a game!"

 I have been playing golf since I was 11 years old.
 Grew up in Chicago, played on the high school and college golf teams.
 Moved to California in 1970.
 I play a lot of golf, average about 350 rounds a year.
 The only thing that keeps me off the course is frost.
 I'll play in rain, wind, fog, heat/cold, etc. I play super early every day because I hate waiting around.

 As I age, it has become difficult to accept that I can no longer play to the level I once played too.
 While I still love the game, I have tended to isolate myself because I am embarrassed by the deterioration of my skill level.
 However, I am still on a quest to accomplish my long time goal of shooting my age.
+Finally on October 3, 2020 at age 72, I was able to accomplish my goal of shooting my age.
+Shot 71 at Coto de Caza - south course from the blue tees.

 tom weber's Latest Blog Entries